szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Chain Lightning scale more strongly and spread faster to enemies (451) (BGEE BG2EE EET)

 This modifies the projectile, making it spread faster to enemies.
-Additionally, the starting damage is now 8d6, increasing to 12d6 with the same scaling as vanilla.
+Additionally, the damage is now 5d6 plus 1d6+1 per 2 levels, increasing up to 15d6+10 at level 20.
 Both things can be freely allowed or disallowed through the configuration file.

 ### Make Icelance upgrade damage every 2 levels up to 10d6 (452) (IWDEE BGEE BG2EE EET)